healthinal/typescript-schema-transformer/README.md

 ##### requiredIsoDateTimeSchema(defaultValue?: string): ValueTransformationSchema\<string>

-Does the same checks as `requiredDateSchema` and `requiredTimeSchema` but with the format YYYY-MM-DDThh:mm:ss (e. g.
-2019-02-03T13:59:12).
+Does the same checks as `requiredDateSchema` and `requiredTimeSchema` but has to be parsable by [parseISO of date-fns](https://date-fns.org/v2.11.0/docs/parseISO).

 ##### optionalColorStringSchema(): ValueTransformationSchema<string | undefined>